SamIp-ac/ar-business-card/README.md

 ## The website deployed on gitHub Pages
 enable gitHub -> "pages" -> "Branch" -> "main" and "/(root)"

-## Replace with your own patt marker
+## Replace with your own patt marker and your own QR code
 ```shell
 <a-marker type='pattern' url='assets/[PATT FILEPATH]'>
 ```